Matthew 4:18-22; Matthew 9:9; John 1:35-50; Matthew 10:1-4

 Memory Work: Name the 12 Original Apostles: Peter, Andrew, James, John, Philip, Thomas, Matthew, Bartholomew, James (the less), Simon, Thaddeus, Judas

-Andrew and Simon were the first disciples called by Jesus.
+Andrew and Simon Peter were disciples of John and were the first disciples called by Jesus.
 Andrew heard about Jesus first and then went to get his brother, Simon (John 1:40-41).
 They were fishermen.
 Simon was already known by the name “Peter” which was a Greek name.
-Jesus tells him that he will be known as “Cephas” which is the Aramaic translation of Peter and means “rock”.
+Jesus tells him that he will be known as “Cephas” which is the Aramaic translation of Peter and means “rock” John 1:42.
 This will have more meaning later when Jesus uses Peter’s name to teach a lesson about the kingdom (Matthew 16:18).
 Peter is mentioned in the Gospels and Acts more than any other apostle.
 He preached the first Gospel Sermon (Acts 2) and wrote two New Testament books.

 The disciples must have had very tender hearts to follow Jesus so quickly.
 They immediately left their careers (fishermen, tax collector, etc.) to travel with Jesus.
+Most of them did this based on his simple invitation of “Follow Me”.
 It was not their education or talent that made them special – it was their commitment to Jesus.

 All followers of Jesus who try to be like him are his disciples in the general sense (including you and me).
 In the early church, disciples were eventually called “Christians” (Acts 11:26).
 In the ministry of Jesus there were many disciples but twelve of them had a particular role.
-These were sometimes referred to as “The 12 Apostles”, “The Apostles”, or even “The Twelve”.
-The word “apostle” can also have a more general meaning of one sent on a mission.
-We are more familiar with the particular use as in today’s lesson.
+These were sometimes referred to as “the 12 Apostles”, “the Apostles”, or even “the Twelve”.
+In addition to the 12 apostles the word “apostle” can also have a more general meaning of one sent on a mission.

 Way to Introduce the Story: